AgileSoftLabs Logo

 Core Architecture and Features

-Next.js 15, released in late 2024, represents the culmination of Vercel's bet on React Server Components (RSC).
-The framework now defaults to the App Router, with the Pages Router entering maintenance mode.
+Next.js 15 represents the culmination of Vercel's bet on React Server Components (RSC).
+The framework defaults to the App Router, with the Pages Router now in maintenance mode.

 App Router and Server Components